Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 <br>

 #### MappingFiles
-- The mapping files are used for both role assignments and the default scope in the permission scripts.
+- The mapping files are used for both role assignments and the DefaultScope in the permission scripts.
 It is assumed that the application between HR and Nedap is the same.
-The mapping are used to determine the custom teams and locations, explicitly for the calculated role assignment or the teams and locations in the default scope.
+The mapping are used to determine the teams and locations, explicitly for the calculated role assignment or the teams and locations in the DefaultScope.
 - Both mapping files are always checked, even if one of them is not required for the granted permissions.

+> :bulb: Tip: It is recommended to execute 'Force Update Permissions' after any modification to the mapping to enforce the desired changes directly in Nedap, as there is no automatic trigger.

 #### Account reference Validation Check
 > :warning: *Known error: *No HelloID Account reference(s) found!**

-In certain situations, an employment with the reference number 1000467-1 may have an account entitlement, while another employment with the reference number 1000467-2 has been granted permissions for the Defaultscope or Provisioning Role.
+In certain situations, an employment with the reference number 1000467-1 may have an account entitlement, while another employment with the reference number 1000467-2 has been granted permissions for the DefaultScope or Provisioning Role.
 This leads to a mismatch between the account reference and the contracts in scope.
 The mismatch results from an incorrect configuration of the Business Rules.
 The connector checks for this mismatch and generates an error and an audit log.
 Unfortunately, there is a second use case where an account reference cannot be checked beforehand.
-When an account is not created correctly in the update script, the permission script triggers after 24 hours to update the permissions because the processing order is not forced. *(Read more: [HelloId Processin order](https://docs.helloid.com/en/provisioning/enforcement.html))*
+When an account is not created correctly in the update script, the permission script triggers after 24 hours to update the permissions because the processing order is not forced. *(Read more: [HelloId Processing order](https://docs.helloid.com/en/provisioning/enforcement.html))*
 As a result, the permissions script keeps failing until the account is created in the second use case, or in the first use case when the business rules are modified to match the requirements.
 After this, the problem will be automatically resolved in the next scheduled/manual enforcement

 A drawback of this processing is that the account with a correctly filled account reference gets updated in Nedap Ons.
 However, because the HelloId action failed, it keeps retrying until the issue with the other account is resolved, also causing the 'correct' account to receive updates each time.
 Additionally, the desired permissions are not saved in the data storage.
 When another permission is triggered from HelloID, it gets overwritten because the desired permission is not stored in the data storage.
 The same problem exists if the business rule has been configured incorrectly.